sf-wdi-19-20/staging-modules/w2_d1_2_jquery_to_todo/README.md

 ### Challenge

 1. Select the `ul` from your `index.html` and save it in a variable.
-2. Create a new `li` for each of the items in your shopping list data.
-Hint: use a loop or an iterator!
-3. Update the loop you wrote above so that it also appends each new list item to the `ul`.
+2. Create a new `li` for the first item your shopping list data, and append the new list item to the `ul`.

 ##Connect the Model and View!